awsdocs/aws-kms-developer-guide/doc_source/increase-quota.md

            }
        ]
    }

-   # Save the quota code in the quotaCode variable
-   $ quotaCode=$(aws service-quotas list-service-quotas \
-           --service-code kms \
-           --output text \
-           --query 'Quotas[?QuotaName==`Cryptographic operations (RSA) request rate`].QuotaCode')

-   $ echo $quotaCode
-   L-2AC98190
    ```

-1. To request an increase for a request quota, use the [RequestServiceQuotaIncrease](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/API_RequestServiceQuotaIncrease.html) operation\.
+1. To request an increase for an AWS KMS quota, use the [RequestServiceQuotaIncrease](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/API_RequestServiceQuotaIncrease.html) operation\.
+To identify the quota, use the quota code\.

-   For example, the following command requests an increase in the `Cryptographic operations (RSA) request rate` quota to 700 requests per second\.
+   For example, the following command requests an increase in the `Cryptographic operations (RSA) request rate` quota to `700` requests per second\.
+It uses the required quota code, `L-2AC98190`, to identify the quota\.

    If the command completes successfully, the `Status` field displays the current status of the request\.
 To get the updated status of the request, use the [GetRequestedServiceQuotaChange](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/API_GetRequestedServiceQuotaChange.html), [ListRequestedServiceQuotaChangeHistory](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/API_ListRequestedServiceQuotaChangeHistory.html) or [ListRequestedServiceQuotaChangeHistoryByQuota](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/API_ListRequestedServiceQuotaChangeHistoryByQuota.html) operations\.

    ```
    $ aws service-quotas request-service-quota-increase \
            --service-code kms \
-           --quota-code $quotaCode \
+           --quota-code L-2AC98190 \
            --desired-value 700

    {